-The shares in the Trust are included in the book-entry system.
+The shares in the REIT are included in the book-entry system.

 Section 4.
-Investment of the assets of the Trust
+Investment of the assets of the REIT

-At least 80 per cent of the Trust's assets shall be invested in real properties mainly in permanent residential use, shares in housing companies or shares providing entitlement to the possession of an apartment in such other mutual real estate company which solely engages in the ownership and management of real estate and the buildings on it (hereinafter "apartment").
+At least 80 per cent of the REIT's assets shall be invested in real properties mainly in permanent residential use, shares in housing companies or shares providing entitlement to the possession of an apartment in such other mutual real estate company which solely engages in the ownership and management of real estate and the buildings on it (hereinafter "apartment").
 This share may be temporarily lower.
-The apartments that are the objects of investment are to be mainly acquired in large and medium-sized Finnish cities where good rental incomes can be achieved.
+The apartments invested in are mainly to be acquired in large and medium-sized Finnish cities where good rental incomes can be achieved.
 The investments are diversified taking location, the size of the apartments and the tenant risk into account.

-A real property is considered to be mainly in residential use if at least 50 per cent of the aggregate net floor area of the buildings on it comprise apartments.
+A real property is mainly considered to be in residential use if at least 50 per cent of the aggregate net floor area of the buildings on it comprise apartments.
 An unbuilt plot determined as a residential plot in the local detailed plan is considered to be mainly in residential use.
-The Trust may invest in real estate which only generates returns after the implementation of fundamental improvement, land-use planning or construction.
+The REIT may invest in real estate which only generates returns after the implementation of fundamental improvement, land-use planning or construction.

-At most 20 per cent of the Trust's assets may be invested in real estate in other than residential use or real estate securities concerning real estate.
+No more than 20 per cent of the REIT's assets may be invested in real estate in other than residential use or real estate securities concerning real estate.

-The Trust may engage in new building and real estate development operations as referred to in Section 15(5) of the Real Estate Funds Act, such as changing the purpose of use of the real estate by renovation or land use planning, without jeopardising the tax exemption under the Tax Exemption Act.
-The Trust may invest at most 75 per cent of the Trust's assets in commitments required for the fundamental improvement of rental apartments, acquisitions and new construction.
+The REIT may engage in new construction and real estate development operations as referred to in Section 15(5) of the Real Estate Funds Act, such as changing the purpose of use of the real estate by renovation or land use planning, without jeopardising the tax exemption under the Tax Exemption Act.
+The REIT may invest no more than 75 per cent of the REIT's assets in commitments required for the fundamental improvement of rental apartments, acquisitions and new construction.

-The assets of the Trust which have not been invested as described above may be used for amortising liabilities or invested in the following investment objects:
+The assets of the REIT which have not been invested as described above may be used for amortising liabilities or invested in the following assets:

-- 1. Shares and equity-linked instruments, such as convertible bonds, warrants, employee stock options, subscription rights and share certificates of deposit, and other securities subject to public or multilateral trading as referred to in the Securities Market Act in Finland or subject to trading in an exchange system comparable to public trading or multilateral trading located or operating in another state. - 2.
-Receivables that are not be considered securities; and - 3.
+- 1. Shares and equity-linked instruments, such as convertible bonds, warrants, employee stock options, subscription rights and share certificates of deposit, and other securities subject to public or multilateral trading as referred to in the Securities Market Act in Finland or subject to trading in an exchange system comparable to public trading or multilateral trading located or operating in another state; - 2.
+Receivables that are not to be considered securities; and - 3.
 Cash or liquid funds comparable to cash, such as short-term debt securities issued by credit institutions or money market funds.

-The Trust shall have the cash required for its operations.
-In order to promote efficient asset management, the Trust may take out loans for its investment operations and cash management.
-However, the amount of liabilities according to the Trust's consolidated financial statements or, if the Trust does not need to prepare consolidated financial statements, the Trust's financial statements may not exceed 80 per cent of the statement of financial position total.
+The REIT shall have the cash required for its operations.
+In order to promote efficient asset management, the REIT may take out loans for its investment operations and cash management.
+However, the amount of liabilities according to the REIT's consolidated financial statements or, if the REIT does not need to prepare consolidated financial statements, the REIT's financial statements may not exceed 80 per cent of the statement of financial position total.
 The counterparty risk incurred for using non-standard derivative contracts for hedging credit may not exceed 80 per cent with regard to the same credit institution acting as the counterparty.